biojava/biojava.github.io/wiki/BioJava:CookBook3:ProteinDisorder.md

 Examples of use are provided below.
 For more information please refer to JronnExample testcases.

+Finally instead of an API calls you can use a [ command line utility](BioJava:CookBook3:ProteinDisorderCLI "wikilink"), which is likely to give you a better performance as it uses multiple threads to perform calculations.

 Example 1: Calculate the probability of disorder for every residue in the sequence
 ----------------------------------------------------------------------------------